Black-crypto-gif/javascript-tutorial/README.md

 ## Promises

 JavaScript promises are a way to handle asynchronous operations in a more readable and organized manner.
 Promises represent a value that may not be available yet and provide a way to handle the result or error of an asynchronous operation once it completes.

-## async-await

-Async/await is a way to write asynchronous code that looks and behaves like synchronous code.
-It allows for better readability and error handling compared to traditional callback-based asynchronous code.

-## Generators

-JavaScript generators are functions that can be paused and resumed, allowing for more fine-grained control over the execution of code.
-Generators are useful for implementing iterators and handling asynchronous operations.

-## Iterators

-JavaScript iterators are objects that provide a way to traverse sequences of data, such as arrays or strings.
-Iterators allow for more efficient and flexible handling of data.

-## Callback functions

-JavaScript callback functions are functions that are passed as arguments to other functions and are executed when a specific event occurs.
-Callback functions are commonly used in asynchronous code and event handling.

-## Regular expressions

-JavaScript regular expressions are patterns used to match character combinations in strings.
-Regular expressions provide a powerful and flexible way to search, replace, and validate strings.

-## error-handling-try-catch

-JavaScript error handling using try/catch is a way to handle errors and exceptions in a more controlled and predictable manner.
-Code inside a try block is executed, and if an error occurs, the catch block handles the error.

-## Higher-order functions

 JavaScript higher-order functions are functions that take other functions as arguments or return functions as their result.
 Higher-order functions are a powerful tool for creating reusable and composable code.